PvtSeaCow/Bartender-DiscordPythonCog/README.md

 # Extra Info
 ### Usage
 I here by allow for the use of this cog within discord bots, and only discord bots.
 I am not resposible for this cog causing problems on your computer, internet, or the bot itself.
 If said bot is a self-bot, the commands are only allowed to be used by the owner, and only the owner.
 If said bot is a public bot, the bot must be a bot account using [Discord's API](https://discordapp.com/developers).
-I will not allow and not tell anyone to make their self-bot public.
+I will not allow and tell anyone to make their self-bot public or semi-public.
 (If I do, slap me)

 ### Requirments
-This cogs uses:
+This cog uses:
 - [discord.py](https://github.com/Rapptz/discord.py)
  - discord.ext.commands
 - asyncio